Determine Your Re-install Factor

 With the Kochava Install Reprocessing feature, marketers can set the minimum lookback in days before they want a re-install to be eligible for reattribution.
 This install reprocessing lookback can be set anywhere from one day to 365 days and can be adjusted to fit each app’s needs.
 In seeking to understand a typical user’s life cycle, marketers should leverage reporting data to determine the best install reprocessing lookback window for their app.

-Marketers can learn a great deal by tracking uninstalls with Engagement or re-installs with Install Reprocessing.
+Marketers can learn a great deal by tracking uninstalls or re-installs with Install Reprocessing.
 Once a churning point is identified, marketers can also develop tactics to retain users with services, offers, and other incentives to reduce uninstalls from the start.